 Step1: Intialize a soft-label metric evaluator object.
 Config files are recommended for users to specify hyper-parameters.
 Sample config files are provided here.

-from ddranking.metrics import SoftLabelEvaluator
+from ddranking.metrics import LabelRobustScoreSoft

 from ddranking.config import Config

->>> config = Config.from_file("./configs/Demo_Soft_Label.yaml")
+>>> config = Config.from_file("./configs/Demo_LRS_Soft_Label.yaml")

->>> soft_label_metric_calc = SoftLabelEvaluator(config)
+>>> lrs_soft_metric = LabelRobustScoreSoft(config)

 You can also pass keyword arguments.